nakedbot/open-to/_posts/2017-10-15-empower-patients.md

 categories:    # not included in posts atm but can be added and used later
 tags:          # not included in posts atm but can be added and used later
 published:    true # switch to true when ready to publish.
 When false, you can check your links and share drafts using the github file for this page e.g https://github.com/sparcopen/open-to/blob/master/_posts/2017-04-10-welcome-to-jekyll.markdown
 permalink:    /empower-patients/      # sets the link for the post.
-E.g permalink: /battle-disease/
+E.g permalink: /battle-disease/, link to original text: https://docs.google.com/document/d/1lN982LQ5MlMwnEjlfmAaBFkpZGZSx0l5eDruJOD0YMg/edit#heading=h.wpy3n43gr03n
 redirect_to:        # sets a redirect link.
 Simple include the full, absolute link you want below

 # POSTS LIST on frontpage
 class:       "style3"                               # config bg-color to post list card (1 to 5)